kimchi-project/kimchi/docs/API.md

     * cpus: The number of CPUs assigned to the VM
     * memory: The amount of memory assigned to the VM
     * cdrom: A volume name or URI to an ISO image
+    * storagepool: URI of the storagepool where template allocates vm storage.
     * disks: An array of requested disks with the following optional fields (either *size* or *volume* must be specified):
         * index: The device index